warmist - someone who doesn't reject modern climate science

 Theory dependence of observation and model-data interactions are standard themes in the philosophy of science, and this extends even to the "hard" experimental sciences.
 Raw data from something like the Large Hadron Collider is hardly self-explanatory (my understanding is that it is pretty much incomprehensible without the aid of a bucketload of auxiliary theories and complex computer analyses).
 Fossils are searched for and interpreted in the context of an existing understanding of the history of life.
 And so forth.

 There are many sciences which are, largely or in part, historical rather than experimental.
 The reconstruction of the history of life is one example.
-Geological models of plate movements rest on different physical foundations to climate models, but operate on the same spatial and temporal scale.
+Geological models of plate movements rest on different physical foundations to paleoclimate models, but operate on the same spatial and temporal scale.
 (And also perform relatively poorly at predicting short-term phenomena such as earthquakes and volcanos.)

 As far as large uncertainties go, the obvious parallel is with other environmental models.
 Hydrological forecasts of flood levels, for example, have large uncertainties, but that's hardly an argument for not performing them.
 The scientific response to uncertainty is to try to reduce it, or to understand and track it, not to throw up one's hands in despair.